An official website of the European Union. See all European Institutions

 The European Union (EU), together with its 28 Member States, is the main donor in Mozambique.
 The EU, in close coordination with the other co-operation partners, is seeking to ensure that its cooperation with the country promotes sustainable development and generates long-term benefits and supporting the consolidation of democracy as well as inclusive and sustainable development.

-Claims by the main opposition Renamo about the ill implementation of the 1992 peace agreement resulted in sporadic clashes mostly in Central Mozambique involving the government defence and security forces and the Renamo´s militarized arm.
-The Eu has been supporting dialogue for peace and stability which, more recently, resulted in the signing of the Definite Peace Agreement in August 2019.
+Claims by the main opposition Renamo about the ill implementation of the 1992 peace agreement resulted in sporadic clashes mostly in Central Mozambique involving the government defense and security forces and the Renamo´s militarized arm.
+The EU has been supporting dialogue for peace and stability which resulted in the signing of the Definite Peace Agreement in August 2019.

-Mozambique is a rapidly growing country that has experienced significant economic recovery over the past decade.
-The country is one of the most dynamic economies on the African continent, with considerable growth rates, although not yet translated into improved living conditions for the majority of the population.
+Mozambique is one of the most dynamic economies on the African continent, with considerable growth rates.
 Fundamental shortages in terms of access to basic social services, infrastructure, energy, skilled human resources and the financial system remain hurdle block.
-More than half Mozambicans live on less than one US dollar per day.

-The country's development is linked to the recent huge gas discoveries and the full exploitation of other existing natural resources, but also to a coherent diversification agenda that involves agriculture transformation, since this is the sector where 70% of the people work.
+The country's development is linked to the recent huge gas discoveries and the full exploitation of other existing natural resources, but also to a coherent diversification agenda that involves agriculture transformation.
 As regards the economic and social areas, the discovery of vast gas deposits off-shore should continue to contribute to an increasing flow of foreign investment, expand national revenues and boost the economy.

 The EU holds regular political dialogue sessions with the Government of Mozambique, under Article 8 of the Cotonou Partnership Agreement.
 This provides a good opportunity for discussions on issues concerning the political, social and economic situation in the EU, in Mozambique, and areas of common interest.
 Besides these formal sessions, the EU has a permanent dialogue with the authorities of Mozambique, political parties represented in Parliament and with civil society.
 The last political dialogue meeting was held in June 2019.